sshyran/alpine-cloud-images/README.md

 # Alpine Linux EC2 AMI Build

 **NOTE: This is not an official Amazon or AWS provided image.
 This is community built and supported.**

 This repository contains a packer file and a script to create an EC2 AMI containing Alpine Linux.
 The AMI is designed to work with most EC2 features such as Elastic Network Adapters and NVME EBS volumes by default.
 If anything is missing please report a bug.

-This image can be launched on any modern instance type, including T3, M5, C5, I3, R5, P3, X1, X1e, D2, Z1d.
-Other instances may also work but have not been
+This image can be launched on any modern x86_64 instance type, including T3, M5, C5, I3, R5, P3, X1, X1e, D2, Z1d.
+Other instances may also work but have
-tested.
+not been tested.
 If you find an issue with instance support for any current generation instance please file a bug against this project.

 To get started use one of the AMIs below.
 The default user is `alpine` and will be configured to use whatever SSH keys you chose when you launched the image.
 If user data is specified it must be a shell script that begins with `#!`.
 If a script is provided it will be executed as root after the network is configured.

-**Note:** This image will be updated as Alpine Linux changes over time and as AWS adds regions.
-This file and [release.yaml](https://github.com/mcrute/alpine-ec2-ami/blob/master/release.yaml) will be updated as new regions are made available.
+**NOTE:** *The images listed below are currently very much out of date.
+We are working on providing a set of updated 3.9 AMIs for all current AWS regions, and hope to automate AMI builds and updates to this file and [release.yaml](https://github.com/mcrute/alpine-ec2-ami/blob/master/release.yaml) in the not-too-distant future.*

 | Alpine Version | Region Code | AMI ID |
 | -------------- | ----------- | ------ |